vadymmarkov/Pitchy/README.md

   print(pitchOffsets.closest.note.string) // "A4"

-  // You could also use acoustic wave of the pitch print(pitch.wave.wavelength)            // 0.7795 meters } catch {
+  // You could also use acoustic wave print(pitch.wave.wavelength)            // 0.7795 meters
+} catch {
   // Handle errors